About the course

 Matriculation confers membership of the University on students.
 Students who enrol on this course will not be matriculated and will not become a member of an Oxford college.
 Although not formally members of the University, non-matriculated students are expected to observe the same rules and regulations as matriculated students.
 Further information about matriculation is available on the Oxford Students website.

-If you have queries about the course or its content, please contact the Award Programme Administrator in the first instance.
+If you have queries about the course or its content, please contact the Award Programme Administrator via the contact details provided on this page.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.